- Why you need the right people and processes in place before making an acquisition.

 Why Roll-Ups Are A Good Growth Option

-Once you’ve confirmed that you have the processes and people in place to support growth, you’ve proven your ability to allocate capital internally with new ventures, and you’ve built a well-defined investment thesis, you’re likely ready to start looking at roll-up acquisitions.
+Once you’ve confirmed that you have the processes and people in place to support growth, proven your ability to allocate capital internally with new ventures, and built a well-defined investment thesis, you’re likely ready to start looking at roll-up acquisitions.

 Earning multiples: When a company with a higher Price/Earnings (P/E) multiple buys a business with a lower P/E, it results in what is known as an arbitrage of earnings multiples.